Get 5% OFF + a Free Item for Life

 Instead of using the term “plant-based" meat, perhaps, these brands should be labeled as “grain-based meat” because that’s exactly what the ingredient label includes.

-Quantis International recently conducted a full lifecycle analysis to compare the full carbon effects of conventional GRAIN-fed beef versus Impossible Burger and found that plant-based meats indeed have a lower carbon footprint compared to grain-fed beef.
+Quantis International recently conducted a full lifecycle analysis to compare the full carbon effects of conventional GRAIN-fed beef versus Impossible Burger and found that plant-based meats have a lower carbon footprint than grain-fed beef.

-Impossible Burger actually highlights this study on their website here.
+Impossible Burger actually highlights this study on its website here.
 Fair enough...

 This chart summarizes the results of both studies: